 - US Executive Leadership Team: The Executive Leadership Team is a cross-functional group of PPMDs led by our CEO to drive our strategy and operations.

 - US Client Service Leadership: Client Service Leadership consists of Lead Client Service Partners and the Lead Business Partners for our client accounts.
 These leaders have the primary responsibility for managing critical relationships with our trusted clients and the important work we deliver to them.

 - US Local Managing Partners: Local Managing Partners have geographic marketplace roles, are champions of local office culture, drive local growth agendas, and support community and office leadership within their geographies.

-Metrics are rounded to the nearest 10th decimal, therefore some totals may not total 100%.
+Metrics are rounded to the nearest 10th decimal; therefore, some totals may not sum to 100%.